 Yes, Thailand is a safe destination for solo female travellers.
 Violent crime is scarce and I’ve always felt comfortable travelling alone to Thailand.

-Just keep valuables safe to avoid pickpocketing.
+When considering how to travel safely as a woman in Thailand, just keep valuables safe to avoid pickpocketing.
 That includes keeping electronics with you on long bus journeys rather than leaving them in the luggage hold.

 There’s no need to miss out on nightlife as a solo traveller in Thailand.
 If you’ve been drinking, arrange to travel back to the hostel with friends or book a verified taxi using Uber or Grab to get home safely.